 Eventually I found out that behind the wall was what is called a barranca, a half-acre-or-so of littered open field dotted with cardboard shacks in front of which people cooked over open fires into which children routinely fell and were scarred for life, and where every Friday night most of what the women earned got spent by their despairing men on cheap, fast intoxicants.
 I also learned that in every rich neighborhood there were similar walls hiding similar barrancas.
 I learned that in Mexico City the typical distance between subhuman misery and superhuman luxury was the 8-inch width of a cement block.

 The women who made our floors shine did not come by bus from across town.
 They ducked through a small opening in the wall of Hell, right next door.
 And I found that out because three Saturday mornings after I arrived, I was told to take some of our girls and go teach Christian Doctrine to the girls of the barranca.
-This we did weekly, ducking through that hole, sitting near those fires, teaching scarred children about God, the Virgin Mary and the sacraments.
+This we did weekly, ducking through that hole, sitting near those fires, teaching scarred children about God, the Virgin Mary, and the holy sacraments.
 And every Saturday afternoon when I got back to the residence, I would stand for 15 minutes under a hot shower, which was never hot enough or long enough to get the stench off my skin and the crawling feeling off my neck.

 I hated that I could stand under hot water in a gleaming bathroom cleaned by women who had no running water, hot or cold, but you could not have gotten me out of that shower for love or money.
 And I used to cry myself to sleep at night over what I had seen, and I wondered what I was doing there, and where God was.
 And it was stunning to realize that this horror was what a great part of the world was like, and that it had been like this forever, and would probably not be changing any time soon.
 And I wanted desperately to go home, to New England, where it was possible not to know these things, and a lot easier to believe in God.